khilang/khi/README.md

 It is recommended to use flow notation for inline rows, grid notation for singleline rows and bullet notation for multiline rows.

+### Compound

+A compound is a sequence of values that have been composed together.
+There may be spaces between values, or not.
+Compounds are used to represent markup.

+`This is a <br>compound` is a compound consisting of a text term, followed by a tag term, followed by a text term.
+There is space between the first two terms, but not the two last.

 ### Tuple

-TODO: Write

-A tuple is a parameterization of a data structure.
+A tuple represents a data structure parameterized by zero, one or multiple elements.

-Tuples can be used to specify a data structure consisting of an arbitrary number of components.
-It is recommended to only use tuples for obvious/well documented cases.
-Complex structures should use a dictionary.
+Tuples are initiated by `<>`, and elements are specified by appending a colon `:` followed by the value.
+For example: `<>:a:b:c` is a tuple with 3 values.

+The empty tuple `<>` represents a trivial (default) value. **Note:** this is not the same as Nil, the empty value.

-Tuples with 1 component are automatically unwrapped.
-Thus, `<>:a` will always be unwrapped to `a`.
-(Unless `a` is a tuple, in which case the tuples become nested).
+Tuples with 1 element are always automatically unwrapped, unless they contain a nested tuple.
+Thus, if `a` is not a tuple, `<>:a` is equivalent to `a` itself.

-`<>:a:b:c:d` is a tuple with 4 parameters.

-A tuple expression: `a :: b :: c` is an expression representing a tuple with 3 parameters.
+In place of an expression, one can use a *tuple expression* to represent tuples and tagged values.
+For example: `a : b : c` is an expression representing a tuple with 3 parameters.

-### Tag / Tagged value
+### Tagged value

-A tag is an identifier which can be attached to another value, or not.
+A tag is an identifier that is attached to a value.
+It can be used to identify a specific value and parameterization.

 For example:

 - **Enums:**
-  `<Red>`, `<Blue>`, `<Green>`, `<Rgb>:255:127:0`.
-The first three are attached to an empty tuple, because they only have 1 possible value.
-The last is attached to a tuple with 3 components.
+  `<Red>`, `<Green>`, `<Blue>`, `<Rgb>:255:127:0`, `<Yellow>:127`.
+The first three are implicitly attached to an empty tuple.
+The fourth is attached to a tuple with 3 elements, and the last is attached to a text value.
 - **Actions:**
   `<set>:x:10`, `<load>:std.lib`
 - **LaTeX-like commands:**
   `<frac>:1:2`, `<begin>:bmatrix`
 - **XML-like tagged trees**
-  `<div class:m1>:{Content}` - patterns can have attributes which configure them.
+  `<div class:m1>:{Content}`.
+Tags can have attributes which configure them.

-### Composition

-Whenever a value is expected, you can use one of the constructs above: nil, text, dictionary, table, tuple and pattern.
-But you are also allowed to compose them.
-This is how Khi supports markup; Markup consists of such textual compositions.

-`This is a <br> composition` is a composition consisting of a text term, followed by a pattern term, followed by a text term.
+A tuple expression starting with a tag represents a tagged value.
+For example:
+`<Tag> : a : b : c`.

-### Other features
+### Comment

-These features have not been explained here:

-- Text blocks: another way to represent text.
-Can be used to insert code or other files.
-- Constructor notation
-- Comments
+A comment can be initiated with a hash `#` followed by another hash or whitespace.
+They last until the end of the line.
+For example:
+`# This is a comment!`

 ## Examples & showcase